jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Enchantment - Aura
 Enchant Creature
 Enchanted creature gets +2/+2.
-Enchanted creature has Islandwalk if you control a card named Florrie, has trample if you control a card name Dorrie and has flying if you control a card named Soarrie.
+Enchanted creature has Islandwalk if you control a card named Florrie, has trample if you control a card named Dorrie and has flying if you control a card named Soarrie.
 Whenever enchanted creature attacks, if you control a card named Urrie, draw a card.
 ```